 Digital Output / Analog and Headphones Output - is intended to control the peak output level of the digital and analog output.
 A De-emphasis option is provided on both the analogue and digital outputs.
-The following control options are available - FLAT (off), 50μs (for Europe) and 75μs (for North America).
+The following control options are available - FLAT (off), 50μs (for Europe) and 75μs (for USA).
+If the selected De-emphasis option is Auto, the De-emphasis is automatically set to the same value as the Pre-emphasis (Flat, 50μS for Europe or 75μS for USA).
+However, if you aim at hearing how the Pre-emphasis affects the audio, the OFF De-emphasis option should be chosen.